 Phenytoin Capsules Dosage and Administration

 Serum concentrations should be monitored in changing from extended phenytoin sodium capsules, USP to prompt phenytoin sodium capsules, USP, and from the sodium salt to the free acid form.

-Extended phenytoin sodium capsules, USP are formulated with the sodium salt of phenytoin.
+Extended phenytoin sodium capsules, USP 200 mg and 300 mg are formulated with the sodium salt of phenytoin.
 Because there is approximately an 8% increase in drug content with the free acid form over that of the sodium salt, dosage adjustments and serum level monitoring may be necessary when switching from a product formulated with the free acid to a product formulated with the sodium salt and vice versa.

 Dosage should be individualized to provide maximum benefit.
 In some cases, serum blood level determinations may be necessary for optimal dosage adjustments—the clinically effective serum level is usually 10 to 20 mcg/mL.
-With recommended dosage, a period of seven to ten days may be required to achieve steady-state blood levels with phenytoin and changes in dosage (increase or decrease) should not be carried out at intervals shorter than seven to ten days.
+With recommended dosage, a period of 7 to 10 days may be required to achieve steady-state blood levels with phenytoin and changes in dosage (increase or decrease) should not be carried out at intervals shorter than 7 to 10 days.

 Only extended phenytoin sodium capsules are recommended for once-a-day dosing.
 Inherent differences in dissolution characteristics and resultant absorption rates of phenytoin due to different manufacturing procedures and/or dosage forms preclude such recommendation for other phenytoin products.
 When a change in the dosage form or brand is prescribed, careful monitoring of phenytoin serum levels should be carried out.